Incident Workflows

 For more information, please read Slack's documentation Formatting text for app surfaces.

-What is the maximum number of Incident Workflows with conditional triggers that can be associated with a service?
+What is the maximum number of Incident Workflows with conditional triggers that can be associated with a service or account?

 You can create up to 10 Incident Workflows with conditional triggers that apply to the same technical service.